W E Upjohn Unemployment Trustee Corporation

 • Criminal justice and later-life social safety net benefits

-• Internal and external job ladders in the U.S. labor market
+• Internal and external job ladders in the U.S. labour market

-• Strategic firm behavior under advance notice regulations
+• Strategic firm behaviour under advance notice regulations

 • Homelessness (2024 Dissertation Award winner Angela Wyse)